AayushmanDas/Agricultural-WSN-Ground-Truthing/README.md

 ## ⚖️ Citation
 If you utilize this framework or dataset, please cite the preprint:
 > Das, A. (2026).
 "Robustness Evaluation of a Low-Cost WSN for Satellite Ground-Truthing under Extreme Tropical Weather Events."
 TechRxiv.
-DOI: [INSERT DOI]
+DOI: [Pending TechRxiv Transition]

 ---
 **Maintained by Aayushman Das** *Department of Electronics and Telecommunication Engineering, Jadavpur University*